St John's Wort

 The active constituents in St John’s Wort are hypericin and pseudohypericin, napthodiathrones, and flavonoids.
 Other research has explored the use of St John’s Wort for the treatment of a variety of conditions, including alcoholism, ADHD, somatoform disorders and as an anti-bacterial agent for gram positive bacteria.
 However, there have been mixed results and more research is required to determine effectiveness and dosage levels.

 Traditional herbal medicine has used St John’s Wort as a topical remedy for wounds, burns, abrasions and muscle pain.
 Often the positive effects may be attributed to the anti-bacterial or anti-inflammatory properties of the active ingredients.
 An infused oil of the herb in flower results in a red oil that can be used for wounds, muscle pain and nerve pain.
 Other uses have included treatments for insomnia, nervous conditions, as a diuretic, to increase appetite, increase concentration, and pain management.
+Our dried version can be made into a herbal St John's Wort tea.

 Naturally it is appropriate to seek medical advice before replacing or combining any current medications for treatment of depression with SJW.
 Since the active ingredients work to elevate serotonin, combing SJW with other anti-depressant medication could result in ‘serotonin syndrome’.
 St John’s Wort is also known to interact with a number of important medications, including but not limited to heart medication, blood thinning medication, cholesterol lowering medication and the contraceptive pill.
 Modification or metabolism of the chemicals in these medications may be altered by ingestion of St John’s Wort, therefore reducing their effectiveness or altering the intended action.